OpenNebula/docs/source/management_and_operations/capacity_planning/scheduler/configuration.rst

 Action Limits
 --------------------------------------------------------------------------------
-The scheduler limits the number of deploy and migration actions that can be performed simultaneously on a given host or cluster to prevent resource overload.
+To prevent resource overload, the scheduler limits the number of deploy and migration actions that can be performed simultaneously on a given host or cluster.

 - ``MAX_ACTIONS_PER_HOST``: Maximum number of scheduled actions per host.
 - ``MAX_ACTIONS_PER_CLUSTER``: Maximum number of scheduled actions per cluster.